To The Members

 There was neither any issue of Equity shares with differential rights as to dividendvoting or otherwise nor grant of any stock options or sweat equity under any scheme duringthe year under review.

-DIVIDEND ON EQUITY SHARES
+6. DIVIDEND ON EQUITY SHARES

-TRANSFER TO RESERVES
+7. TRANSFER TO RESERVES

-Your Company has transferred a sum of Rs.
-2052.16 Lakhs to the General Reserve out ofthe profits of the Company.
-MATERIAL CHANGES AFFECTING FINANCIAL POSITION OF THE COMPANY
+The General Reserve of the Company stood at Rs.
+38134.09 Lakhs as at 31.03.2019.
+YourCompany has transferred a sum of Rs.
+1000 Lakhs to the General Reserve out of the profitsof the Company.

-SUBSIDIARY JOINT VENTURES OR ASSOCIATE COMPANIES
+8. SUBSIDIARY JOINT VENTURES OR ASSOCIATE COMPANIES

-Your Company does not have any Subsidiary Joint Ventures or Associate Company.
+Your Company does not have any Subsidiary Joint Ventures or Associate Company

-BOARD OF DIRECTORS & KEY MANAGERIAL PERSONNELS
+11. BOARD OF DIRECTORS & KEY MANAGERIAL PERSONNELS

 The Board of Directors presently consists of 12 (Twelve) Directors including a Chairman& Managing Director 4 (Four) Executive Directors 1 (One) Non Executive NonIndependent Director and 6 (Six) Independent Directors.

 In terms of the provision of Section 149 of the Companies Act 2013 and Regulation 17of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 ("ListingRegulations") your Company have 3 (Three) Women Directors on the Board namely Smt.Ruchika Oswal (DIN:00565979) Smt.
 Monica Oswal (DIN:00566052) and Dr. Manisha Gupta(DIN:06910242).

 The Board consists of a balanced profile having specialization in different fields thatenable them to address various business needs of the Company while placing very strongemphasis on corporate governance.

-Further the Board in its meeting held on 25.05.2018 had appointed Sh.
-Rishabh Oswal (DIN:03610853) as an Additional Director and was designated as an Executive Director for aperiod of 5 years w.e.f.
-01.06.2018 subject to the approval of Members at the ensuingAnnual General Meeting of the Company.
-Also the Board has taken note of Sh.Paurush Roy (DIN: 03038347) Non-Executive Director Non Independent Director of theCompany being an Independent Director of the Company for a term of 3 consecutive yearsw.e.f.
+The Board in its meeting held on 25.05.2018 had appointed Sh.
+Rishabh Oswal (DIN:03610853) as an Additional Director and designated him as an Executive Director for aperiod of 5 years w.e.f.
+01.06.2018 which was subsequently approved by the Members at the10th Annual General Meeting of the Company.
+Also Board had taken note of Sh.Paurush Roy (DIN: 03038347) Non-Executive Director Non Independent Director of theCompany being an Independent Director of the Company for a term of 3 consecutive yearsw.e.f.
 25.05.2018.

-Re-appointment of Executive Director
+Re-appointment of Independent Directors